Global Reporting Initiative Index

 Percentage of employees receiving regular performance and career development reviews

-Based on the "TSMC Capability Model" as the basis for talent development, from "experience learning (70%)", "feedback and guidance (20%)" and "education and training (10%)" Provide the specific developmental needs required by employees.
+• Based on "TSMC Capability Model" as the basis for talent development, from "experience learning (70%)," "feedback and guidance (20%)" and "education and training (10%)" provide the specific developmental needs required by employees.
 One of the aspects of "feedback and guidance" is for all supervisors and employees to regularly implement mid-year and year-end performance feedback and discussions; "education and training" is also implemented according to the "personal development plan."

 405-1